 Under iOS settings untick "Enable Activation Lock"

-I've found if you already have devices setup this setting will not turn off Activation Lock on the devices but it will stop it been turned back on if it is turned off and new devices will not able to turn on Activation Lock, As long as all of your devices are in DEP turning off Activation Lock should not really be an issue as you need an network account to set the device back up.
+I've found if you already have devices set up this setting will not turn off Activation Lock on the devices but it will stop it been turned back on if it is turned off and new devices will not able to turn on Activation Lock, As long as all of your devices are in DEP turning off Activation Lock should not really be an issue as you need a network account to set the device back up.